axone-protocol/axoned/docs/predicate/open_4.md

 where:

-- SourceSink is an atom representing the source or sink of the stream, which is typically a URI.
+- SourceSink is an atom representing the source or sink of the stream in the virtual file system.
-- Mode is an atom representing the mode of the stream to be opened.
-It can be one of "read", "write", or "append".
+- Mode is an atom representing the mode of the stream to be opened \(for example "read", "write", "append", "read\_write"\).
 - Stream is the stream to be opened.
-- Options is a list of options.
-No options are currently defined, so the list should be empty.
+- Options is a list of stream options.

 open/4 gives True when SourceSink can be opened in Mode with the given Options.